 How are companies solving the accounting talent shortage?

-Leading CFOs are responding by shifting to global accounting talent, moving from reactive to proactive hiring and maintaining relationships with talent solutions even before vacancies occur, and maximizing fractional options to bridge gaps immediately without fully committing to a full-time headcount.
+Leading CFOs are shifting to global accounting talent to remove the geographic constraint, moving from reactive to proactive hiring by maintaining relationships with talent solutions before vacancies occur, and using fractional arrangements to bridge gaps immediately without committing to full-time headcount.

-Are offshore accountants a quality solution to the US talent shortage?
+Are global accountants a quality solution to the US talent shortage?

 Yes, when properly sourced.
-Pre-vetted offshore accountants with Big 4 training, CPA credentials, and years of US company engagement experience are equivalent in quality to what US companies were finding domestically before the shortage intensified.
-The critical variable is vetting rigor; for instance, MAVI only accept 2% of applicants after multi-round technical assessments produce, fundamentally exceeding quality versus agencies that only do minimal screening.
+Pre-vetted global accountants with Big 4 training, CPA credentials, and years of US company engagement experience are equivalent in quality to what US companies were finding domestically before the shortage intensified.
+The critical variable is vetting rigor – MAVI admits only 2% of applicants after multi-round technical assessments, which is fundamentally different from agencies doing minimal screening.